timdeschryver/zod-fixture/README.md

 ##### Filter by Check

-In the case where you use a `zod` method like `z.string().email()`, `zod` adds what they call a "check" to the defintion.
+In the case where you use a `zod` method like `z.string().email()`, `zod` adds what they call a "check" to the definition.
 These are additional constraints that are checked during parsing that don't conform to a Typescript type. (ie TS does not have the concept of an email, just a string). `zod-fixture` provides a type safe utility called `checks` for interacting with these additional constraints.

 There are two methods provided by the `checks` utility: